Veereshcn24/LIC_EXP/DIFFRENTIAL AMPLIFIER.md

  ![WhatsApp Image 2025-03-09 at 00 21 23_6c2f6d5c](https://github.com/user-attachments/assets/cceec6b9-44fa-4f8a-8594-ccac206e1eaf)

-- From the graph the gain is 13.180 dB
+- From the graph the gain is 13.250 dB
-- The 3 dB bandwidth will be 19.433 GHz
+- The 3 dB bandwidth will be 18.437 GHz

 # CIRCUIT 2 - [**WITH CURRENT SOURCE**]

+**Why These Changes We need to Made**
+Introducing AC input signals allows us to study the amplifier’s dynamic response, including gain, bandwidth, and frequency behavior.
+Using a current source (I1) instead of a resistor (R3) provides a more stable and controlled source current, reducing dependence on transistor parameters and improving matching and common-mode rejection.
+Setting the AC magnitude of the input sources ensures that we can measure the amplifier's small-signal behavior for AC analysis.

 ![WhatsApp Image 2025-03-09 at 00 50 53_2f3aa407](https://github.com/user-attachments/assets/b768414b-2572-44da-9e0c-5c5c142d94f4)